 Our team will give you guidance on this, but briefly, your employers will be asked the below questions:

 Want to work in America without using up an internship visa?

 Students can work in America for up to four months on our J1 summer program – with 30 days after to travel.

-J1 USA with USIT - Get ready for summer '24
+J1 USA with USIT - LAST CALL for summer '24

 Your J1 ride or die, we’ve hollered around this rodeo a few times.
 For 65+ years in fact, so it’s fair to say we have this whole job thing covered.
 Log on to our virtual information session to learn more about USIT's famous J1 program and how you can start preparing now.

 Free virtual info event - Wed 28 Feb '24 @ 17:30